 What can you do to get inspiration for your photography?

-People often get a great deal of inspiration when they are travelling and they take tonnes of pictures – but how do you keep up the energy levels of the excitement of seeing new places and cultures that come to you while you are travelling when you are at home, working or going about your daily life?
+People often get a great deal of inspiration when they are travelling and they take tons of pictures – but how do you keep up the energy levels of the excitement of seeing new places and cultures that come to you while you are travelling when you are at home, working or going about your daily life?

 There are many practical things you do to get inspiration for your work.
 The key thing is to be practical and not just sit in a dark room waiting for inspiration to find you – be proactive and take the initiative by actively seeking out inspiration.